5 Different Types of Wasps in Minnesota

 by Martin LaBar is licensed under CC BY-NC 2.0

-The paper wasp is among the common types of wasps in Minnesota that is known for its ability to build intricate nests out of paper.
+The paper wasp is among the common types of wasps in Minnesota, and it is known for its ability to build intricate nests out of paper.

-These wasps are found worldwide and play an important role in the ecosystem.
-Paper wasps are predators of other insects, which helps to control the population of these pests.
+Paper wasps are found worldwide and play an important role in the ecosystem.
+They are predators of other insects, which helps to control the population of these pests.

 Paper wasps are generally not considered a threat to humans, as they will only sting if they feel threatened.